International Meteorological Organization: History

 C. H. D. Buys Ballot's 1872 paper Suggestions on a Uniform System of Meteorological Observations pushed for the creation of an international body, and a second International Meteorological Congress was held in Vienna, Austria-Hungary, in September 1873 which agreed to begin preparations for an International Meteorological Organization (IMO).
 There they decided that membership would be the directors of national meteorological services.
 A Permanent Meteorological Committee was established with Buys Ballot, director of the Dutch meteorological service, becoming the first president.

 A second congress in Rome 1879 decided on the IMO establishment and elected an International Meteorological Committee to prepare for the next Conference of Directors.
+The director of the Central Geophysical Observatory in Saint Petersburg, Swiss born Heinrich von Wild was appointed president, and the head of British Meteorological Office, Robert Scott was appointed secretary.
 There was however no separate funding.
 Also the directors agreed on a collaborative research effort with the International Polar Year 1882–1883.
 The first International Meteorological Tables were published in 1889.

 The 1891 Conference of Directors of Meteorological Services convened in Munich.
 The organization was further refined by electing an Executive Bureau and deciding upon the first permanent topic commission, the Commission for Terrestrial Magnetism.

 The 1896 Conference of Directors in Paris established more commissions: the Commission for Radiation and Insolation, and the Commission for Aeronautics.
 At the same year IMO published the first International Cloud Atlas.